 What is a channel manager?

-Basically, a channel manager is a technology solution to a problem that plagues many hoteliers in today’s predominantly online marketplace.
+A channel manager is a technology solution to a problem that plagues many hoteliers in today’s predominantly online marketplace.

 If you are promoting your hotel rooms through multiple online channels – such as online travel agents and your own website – and are finding the task of constantly updating and adjusting your listings a nightmare, then a channel manager can help solve the problem.